pawelpesz/terraform-aws-remote-state-s3-backend-v2/README.md

 - Encrypt state files with KMS.
 - Enable bucket replication and object versioning to prevent accidental data loss.
 - Automatically transit non-current versions in S3 buckets to AWS S3 Glacier to optimize the storage cost.
-- Optionally you can set to expire aged non-current versions(disabled by default).
+- Optionally you can set to expire aged non-current versions (disabled by default).
-- Optionally you can set fixed S3 bucket name to be user friendly(false by default).
+- Optionally you can set fixed S3 bucket name to be user friendly (false by default).
-- Create a DynamoDB table for state locking, encryption is optional.
+- Optionally create a DynamoDB table for state locking (enabled by default), encryption is optional.
 - Optionally create an IAM policy to allow permissions which Terraform needs.

 ## Usage

 The module outputs `terraform_iam_policy` which can be attached to IAM users, groups or roles running Terraform.
 This will allow the entity accessing remote state files and the locking table.
-This can optionally be disabled with `terraform_iam_policy_create = false`
+This can optionally be disabled with `terraform_iam_policy_create = false`.

 ```hcl
 provider "aws" {